seantiz/seantiz/README.md

 </p>

 <p align="center">
   Wherever you see me use fancy LaTeX for design ideas... know that I was never good at algebra when I was younger!
-I'm just heavily motivated by helping people save time.
+I'm just heavily motivated to help people save time.
 </p>